Plan B: Further Thoughts on Faith

 Über diesen Titel

 The world is a more dangerous place than it was when Lamott's Traveling Mercies was published five years ago.
 Terrorism and war have become the new normal; environmental devastation looms even closer.
-And there are personal demands on Lamott's faith as well: turning 50; her mother's Alzheimer's; her son's adolescence; and the passing of friends and time.
+And there are personal demands on Lamott's faith as well: turning fifty; her mother's Alzheimer's; her son's adolescence; and the passing of friends and time.

 Fortunately for those of us who are anxious and scared about the state of the world, whose parents are also aging and dying, whose children are growing harder to recognize as they become teenagers, Plan B offers hope in the midst of despair.
 It shares with us Lamott's ability to comfort, and to make us laugh despite the grim realities.

 Anne Lamott is one of our most beloved writers, and Plan B is a book more necessary now than ever.
-It will prove to be further evidence that, as The Christian Science Monitor has written, "Everybody loves Anne Lamott."
+It will prove to be further evidence that, as The Christian Science Monitor has written, "Everybody loves Anne Lamott."©2005 Anne Lamott; (P)2005 Penguin Audio and Books on Tape, Inc.

-“Funny, acerbic reflections on faith and family...readers have long awaited Lamott’s second book on spirituality, and it won’t disappoint.
+“Funny, acerbic reflections on faith and family... readers have long awaited Lamott’s second book on spirituality, and it won’t disappoint.
 Lamott’s trademark humor and irreverence mark practically every page... readers will howl with laughter at Lamott’s inability to do anything with Mom’s ashes other than leave them in her closet.
-But there’s also the real work Lamott is doing here, the slow hard, slow work of forgiveness, and things can get teary... a wonderful read Lamott’s legions of fans will no doubt lap up.”
-(Kirkus Reviews)
+But there’s also the real work Lamott is doing here, the slow hard, slow work of forgiveness, and things can get teary... a wonderful read Lamott’s legions of fans will no doubt lap up.” —Kirkus Reviews

 “[A] book that is better than brilliant.
-This is that rare kind of book that is like having a smart, dear, crazy (in the best sense) friend walk next to us in sunlight and in the dark night of the soul.”
-(Publishers Weekly [starred review])
+This is that rare kind of book that is like having a smart, dear, crazy (in the best sense) friend walk next to us in sunlight and in the dark night of the soul.” —Publishers Weekly (starred review)